 Jan Majdecki, co-founder of Carolina Medical Center, after years of success in the automotive business (Carolina Car Company – leading Toyota dealer in Poland), together with his partners – Piotr Sójka and Maciej Olesiński, decided to return to his unfinished dream: a medical clinic specializing in orthopaedics and rehabilitation.

-The clinic is not our only project, at the same time as the investment in Otwock, the Mirai Rehabilitation Institute was established in Warsaw.
+The clinic is not just the building itself – parallel to the investment in Otwock, the Mirai Rehabilitation Institute, now MIRAI Warszawa Wola, was established in Warsaw.
 The aim of opening this institute was to gather the right team of specialists, constituting the core of the staff of the clinic in Otwock and to gather experience and work out the best procedures for our patients.

 The name of MIRAI Clinic is not accidental.
 The word “Mirai” in Japanese means a good future, and this is what we want to create for all our patients.